eclipse-wildwebdeveloper/wildwebdeveloper/docker/README.md

 **Note:**

-USER_NAME in used in various Jenkins files and configs.
-If new image is published by another user this has to be changed in various existing Jenkins files and configs in order the correct image to be taken into account.
+`USER_NAME` is used in various Jenkins files and configs.
+If a new image is published by another user, this has to be changed in various existing Jenkins files and configs in order for the correct image to be taken into account.